Session Note Template – Free Template, Example & PDF | Marvix AI

 What is the difference between a session note and a psychotherapy progress note?

-A session note broadly documents any therapeutic or behavioral health encounter.
+A session note broadly documents any therapeutic or behavioral health encounter, including counseling, skills training, family therapy, or group sessions.
 A psychotherapy progress note specifically focuses on psychotherapy treatment, symptom management, intervention effectiveness, and movement toward treatment goals.
+Both document patient progress, but psychotherapy notes are often tied more directly to therapeutic modalities and treatment plans.

 How detailed should behavioral health session notes be?